 Feeling the Pressure: First Time Voter Reflects on Historic Election

-This presidential election may be one of the most important elections in history.
-As a first time voter, I’m certainly feeling the pressure.
+“This Presidential election may be one of the most important elections in history.”
+This seems to be the ongoing narrative and rightfully so.
+As a first time voter, I’m definitely feeling the pressure.

 Regardless of the outcome, I know that exercising my right to vote is something I must do.